India's Everest Organics starts making ingredient for Merck's COVID-19 pill - NewsBreak

 Merck has separately entered into voluntary licensing agreements with at least eight Indian generic drugmakers for molnupiravir, with an aim to turn the country into a manufacturing hub for the drug.

 "After the successful development and commercialisation of various COVID-19 drugs such as Oseltamivir, Remdesivir...
-Everest Organics is on its path of expansion of this portfolio," Chief Executive Officer Srikakarlapudi Sirisha said in a statement.
+Everest Organics is on its path of expansion of this portfolio," Chief Executive Officer Srikakarlapudi Sirisha said in a statement bit.ly/3DD49Bn.

 Merck said on Monday it had sought U.S. emergency use authorisation for the drug, putting molnupiravir on course to become the first oral antiviral medication for COVID-19.